Northwest Indian War: 1791: St. Clair's defeat

 In September, St. Clair's men erected a supply depot, Fort Hamilton, twenty-three miles north of Fort Washington on the Great Miami.
 The army finally left Fort Hamilton on October 4 with about 2,300 men.
-In mid October, they stopped to build a second depot, Fort Jefferson.
+In mid-October, they stopped to build a second depot, Fort Jefferson.
 As the slow march toward Kekionga continued, the expedition was plagued with food shortages, plummeting morale, and frequent desertions.
 On October 31, St. Clair sent the First Infantry Regiment southward to prevent deserters from plundering the supply convoy, depriving his army of 300 of its best troops and leaving him with about 1,400 people, including noncombatants.

 On November 3, St. Clair's army camped on the banks of the Wabash, near modern-day Fort Recovery, Ohio.
 Just before dawn on November 4, a Native force of more than 1,000 warriors led by Little Turtle and Blue Jacket launched a surprise attack.
 Their first target was the militia, which had camped on the north side of the river.
-The militia retreated in panic back across the river, causing confusion in the American camp.
+The militia retreated in panic across the river, confusing the American camp.
 The Americans, finding themselves surrounded, tried to organize a defense, made difficult because the Natives fired from cover, targeting officers and artillerymen.
 Lieutenant Colonel William Darke led a bayonet charge, temporarily creating an opening for the Natives to enter the American encampment.
 After three hours of fighting, St. Clair ordered a retreat, abandoning many wounded and most of the army's equipment.
-Among the wounded left behind was Major General Richard Butler, St. Clair's second-in-command, who was killed by Natives after the battle.
-Fort Jefferson was too small to shelter the retreating Americans, so most fled all the way back to Fort Washington.
+Among the wounded left behind was Major General Richard Butler, St. Clair's second-in-command, who Natives killed after the battle.
+Fort Jefferson was too small to shelter the retreating Americans, so most fled back to Fort Washington.

 The battle was a lopsided victory for the Natives.
 The Americans reported a loss of 630 soldiers killed and around 250 wounded; an additional 30 camp followers, mostly women, were also killed.
-Native loses were comparatively slight, with 21 killed and 40 wounded.
+Native losses were comparatively slight, with 21 killed and 40 wounded.
 Historian Colin Calloway states it was "the biggest victory Native Americans ever won and proportionately the biggest military disaster the United States ever suffered."

 The Natives, short on food after the destruction of their crops, scattered to hunt before winter set in.
 Little Turtle and Blue Jacket decided to abandon Kekionga, which had proven to be vulnerable to American raids, and relocate their towns at the confluence of the Maumee and Auglaize Rivers, where the principal Shawnee chief Kekewepelethy had already settled.
-This move had been encouraged by British Indian agent Alexander McKee, since the new towns would be closer to the trade and military support offered by the British at Detroit.
-This cluster of towns, known as "The Glaize," would become the headquarters of the Native confederacy for the duration of the war.
+This move had been encouraged by British Indian agent Alexander McKee since the new towns would be closer to the trade and military support offered by the British at Detroit.
+This cluster of towns, known as "The Glaize," would become the headquarters of the native confederacy for the duration of the war.